pvasek/kudu-wiki/REST-API.md

     POST /deploy
     Payload: { format: 'basic', url: 'https://github.com/SomeOrg/SomeRepo.git#<commit_sha>' }
     Trigger a new deployment from that repository for certain commit.

+See this page for information on switching branch: [[Deployment branch|Deployment branch]]

 ## SSHKey